thevjay/Tinder/README.md

   - - we can give custom name
   - - pm2 start npm --name "devTinder-backend -- start
   - -
-  ## connecr the frontend and backend
+  ## connect the frontend and backend
   - - Frontend = http://43.204.96.49/
   - - Backend = http://43.204.96.49:7777/